vstigial/Simple-Image-Format/README.md

 This program draws data pixel by pixel to a GLFW window with OpenGL.
 ```
 This is the data for one pixel.
-It's location on the window is 900, 500.
+Its location on the window is 900, 500.
 900 is the x value of the pixel on the display, and 500 is the y value.
 (1, 2, 3) is the RGB color of the pixel.

 900 500 (1, 2, 3)
 ```

 # Examples

-Some Examples are located in the `imgs` folder.
+All image files are located in the `imgs` folder.

 ### `2col.txt`
 This file draws 10 pixels on the window, 2 rows with 5 pixels in each row.
 A gradient from black to blue is drawn.